Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Discussion

-The proposed pipeline also utilizes data processing that generates tissue-specific intensity values, specifically for bone and soft tissues in CT images.
-Generating these volumes provides a better contrast between tissue types.
-While the soft tissue volume is created to capture a detailed representation of soft tissue OARs, the volume dedicated to bone tissue aids in identifying OARs associated with bone tissues and also serves as a landmark for other soft tissue OARs.
+Our top-performing solution for the HaN-Seg challenge incorporated a HaN-Seg-specific standardization method, which outperformed nnU-Net’s standardization on that specific test dataset (see Table~\ref{table:performance} and Supplementary Material Section E).
+However, this improvement did not generalize to a larger, more diverse test set that included TCIA patients imaged with different scanners.
+This underscores the critical impact of standardization on model performance in the target dataset.

 The standard nnU-Net pipeline has been designed for unimodal image segmentation tasks and does not address scenarios with multimodal segmentation with missing data modalities.
-By incorporating Modality Dropout, the proposed pipeline extends the application of nnU-Net to multimodal image segmentation as well as allowing for missing data modalities, which is a common scenario in the medical imaging field.
+By incorporating MD, the proposed pipeline extends the application of nnU-Net to multimodal image segmentation allowing for missing data modalities, which is a common scenario in the medical imaging field.

-In this study, the multimodality problem was approached using early fusion.
+In this study, the multimodality problem was approached through early fusion, whereby different imaging modalities were stacked together as the input to the segmentation model.
 Intermediate and late fusion in the latent space could mitigate the need for registration, which is time-consuming and computationally intensive.
 Late fusion in the latent space was studied by ~\textcite{podobnik2023multimodal} for the same problem but showed no improvement compared to CT alone.
-In this study, the effectiveness of early fusion was observed both with and without Modality Dropout (see Table~\ref{table:modalitydropout}); however, further exploration of intermediate and late fusion for multimodal image segmentation is suggested for future research.
+In this study, the effectiveness of early fusion was observed both with and without MD; however, further exploration of intermediate and late fusion for multimodal image segmentation is suggested for future research.

+The registration process of scans acquired at different times, whether rigid or non-rigid, is inherently imperfect due to the patient's body and organ movements and changes.
+Since the reference standard contours are provided for the CT scan, this inherent imperfection forces the model to focus more on the CT modality, for which the reference standard contours are provided in this retrospective study.
+Furthermore, although a prediction can appear to be of high quality when overlayed on its corresponding MRI, when the model predicts using the MRI modality only, the imperfect registration of the MRI to the CT, which was primarily used to manually contour the OARs, negatively affects the segmentation metrics.
+Therefore, these scores do not represent the ability of the model to precisely predict OAR contours from the MR scans.